 In order to avoid fee schedule errors, ambulance transportation billing services must aware of the above methods.
 Moreover, the analysis should be done to avoid errors in fee scheduling and find out the requirement for itemized billing or one, which allows mileage and base rate only.

-Operational errors are considered as common errors in every industry.
-As far as Medicare is concerned, optimizing billing and coding errors could impact positively on the revenue cycle.
+Operational errors are considered common errors in every industry.
+As far as Medicare is concerned, optimizing billing and coding errors could impact positively the revenue cycle.